Logo

 Alfred Hugenberg's increasing involvement in Pan-German and annexationist causes together with his interest in building a media empire caused him to depart from Krupp, which he found to be a distraction from what really interested him.

-Alfred Hugenberg was always convinced that Germany would recover from the defeat of 1918, all the more so as he believed the German military had not actually been defeated in 1918; in his viewpoint, because it was the "stab-in-the-back" that caused the defeat, all that was necessary was merely to remove the "traitors" from the scene in order to win the next world war that he expected to occur sometime in the near-future.
+Alfred Hugenberg was always convinced that Germany would recover from the defeat of 1918, all the more so as he believed the German military had not actually been defeated in 1918.

-In 1919 Alfred Hugenberg followed most of the Fatherland Party into the German National People's Party, which he represented in the National Assembly.
+In 1919 Alfred Hugenberg followed most of the Fatherland Party into the German National People's Party, which he represented in the Weimar National Assembly, which wrote the 1919 Constitution of the Weimar Republic.

 Alfred Hugenberg had founded the TU to compete with the Telegraph Bureau following complaints from German conservatives of "liberal bias" at the Wolff-owned Telegraph Bureau.

-Alfred Hugenberg founded a thinktank, the to promote his ideas while living a pseudo-aristocratic lifestyle at his estate at Rohbraken.
+Alfred Hugenberg founded a thinktank, the to promote his ideas, while he lived a pseudo-aristocratic lifestyle at his estate at Rohbraken.

 In 1922, together with the industrialist Emil Kirdorf, Alfred Hugenberg created an investment fund known as that served to subsidize groups "very effective politically, but not commercially profitable".

-Alfred Hugenberg emerged as one of the leaders of the latter faction who wanted to reject the Dawes plan, writing bitterly at the time that "two-thirds of the German people including those behind the German National People's Party are internally prepared to let the freedom, honor and future of their land be sold in the exchange for a few pieces of silver".
+Alfred Hugenberg emerged as one of the leaders of the latter faction that wanted to reject the Dawes Plan, writing bitterly at the time that "two-thirds of the German people including those behind the German National People's Party are internally prepared to let the freedom, honor and future of their land be sold in exchange for a few pieces of silver".

-In January 1926, Alfred Hugenberg was involved in a plan for a organized by his very good friend, Henrich Class, calling for President Hindenburg to appoint as a chancellor someone who was unacceptable for the, which would lead to a motion of no confidence.
+In January 1926, Alfred Hugenberg was involved in a plan for a putsch organized by his good friend, Henrich Class, calling for President Hindenburg to appoint as chancellor someone who was unacceptable for the, which would lead to a motion of no confidence.

-Class to have Alfred Hugenberg serve as minister of finance in the new government.
+Class planned to have Alfred Hugenberg serve as minister of finance in the new government.

-The fact that Alfred Hugenberg rarely spoke in public during thus period aided their efforts, giving him an aura of mystery.
+The fact that Alfred Hugenberg rarely spoke in public during this period aided their efforts, giving him an aura of mystery.

 In March 1927, Alfred Hugenberg purchased UFA, Europe's largest film studio, which brought him further attention.

-Alfred Hugenberg presented the purchase of UFA as a political move instead of a business move as the Alfred Hugenberg newspapers loudly announced that UFA had been brought to prevent "republicans, Jews and internationalists" from making any more films at UFA.
+Alfred Hugenberg presented the purchase of UFA as a political move instead of a business move.

 Alfred Hugenberg moved the party in a far more radical direction than it had taken under its previous leader, Kuno Graf von Westarp.

-However, the Lambach case had galvanized the DNVP's membership against Westarp and for Alfred Hugenberg, who knew that the DNVP would be calling a party congress later that year, which had the power to elect a new leader, the Lambach affair was a godsend.
+However, the Lambach case had galvanized the DNVP's membership against Westarp and for Alfred Hugenberg, who knew that the DNVP would be calling a party congress later that year that would have the power to elect a new leader, and that the Lambach affair was a godsend.

-Alfred Hugenberg gave the impression that the DVNP would not need anymore donations from big business as was so wealthy that he would fund the DVNP entirely out of his own pocket.
+Alfred Hugenberg gave the impression that the DNVP would not need any more donations from big business as he was so wealthy that he would fund the DNVP entirely out of his own pocket.

 Alfred Hugenberg sought to eliminate internal party democracy and instill a within the DNVP, leading to some members breaking away to establish the Conservative People's Party in late 1929.

-Alfred Hugenberg's unwillingness to have the DNVP enter the cabinet greatly embittered the industrialists who complained the DNVP under his leadership was a perpetual opposition party, and as such the largest contributor to the DNVP by 1931 had become Alfred Hugenberg himself, which had the effect of cementing his control.
+Alfred Hugenberg's unwillingness to have the DNVP enter the Bruning cabinet greatly embittered the industrialists, who complained that the DNVP under his leadership was a perpetual opposition party, and as a result the largest contributor to the DNVP by 1931 had become Alfred Hugenberg himself, which had the effect of cementing his control.

 Alfred Hugenberg believed in the politics of polarization under which German politics were to be divided into two blocs, the right-wing "national" bloc whose leader he envisioned as himself and the Marxist left consisting of the Social Democrats and the Communists.